-When your reach this body fat percentage your vascularity increases (varies per person) and you can see it almost everywhere, abs, legs and chest.
+When you reach this body fat percentage your vascularity increases (varies per person) and you can see it almost everywhere, abs, legs and chest.

-When you get to this point genetics play a big role and it’s likely that drugs also play a role.
+When you get to this point genetics play a big role and in some cases drugs also play a role.

 It’s likely unattainable without drugs and is most definitely unrealistic and simply not worth it.

 As we’ve seen in this article so far measuring your body fat can be extremely inaccurate and quite frankly, difficult.

 Instead, it’s best to use the guidelines above to get an estimate (if you care) and then track how it changes as opposed to using the percentage as an indicator of whether or not you’re on track to reach your goal.

 All this being said you’re still going to want a way to track your progress, in the absence of body fat percentage and this is it.
 Set a goal weight and track that.
 This not only gives you something to aim for, but it can be accurately measured and recorded, unlike your body fat percentage.

 The best way to do this is to weigh yourself daily in the same conditions and take a weekly average to get a clear idea of how your weight is changing over time.
 In addition to tracking your weight, you can take monthly body measurements to see how these changes in weight translate to your physique changing.